haowanhw/haowanhw.github.io/content/authors/admin/_index.md

       Semester 2, 2022.
 Student evaluation: 4.4/5.0
 ---

 I'm a 2nd-year Ph.D. student in Applied Economics and Management at Cornell University, advised by Professor [Aija Leiponen](https://business.cornell.edu/faculty-research/faculty/ael24/).

-My reseach interests are in Strategy and Innovation, particularly in the wireless telecommunication industry.
+My research interests are in Strategy and Innovation.
+Recently, I have been utilizing Natural Language Processing (NLP) to study the trajectories of innovation in the wireless telecommunications industry.